edcuba/esp8266-led/README.md

 ## Commands

-The interface contains a control button for each of three LEDs, blink sequence button, rotation sequence button and basic system information.
+The interface contains a control button for each of the three LEDs, a blink sequence button, a rotation sequence button, and basic system information.

 - https://photos.app.goo.gl/stGbcUhomzzYHTZ83
 - https://photos.app.goo.gl/FtehtEO1xjZRt9a42

 ## Scheme

-Controller is using two built-in LEDs (GPIO2 and GPIO16) and one external connected to GPIO4.
+The controller uses two built-in LEDs (GPIO2 and GPIO16) and one external connected to GPIO4.
-You may need to use 220 Ohm resistor for connecting your LED to GPIO4.
+You may need to use a 220 Ohm resistor to connect the LED to GPIO4.
 See following pictures:
 - https://photos.app.goo.gl/AGtaYONGmuB03Nj02
 - https://photos.app.goo.gl/xhrKweaEnehSuP472